SorenTech/steeple/README.md

 <h1>Project Vision and Intro</h1>

-A mobile-first, responsive WordPress starter theme for churches.
+A mobile-first, responsive WordPress starter theme for custom church websites.

 Steeple was built from the Bones WordPress starter theme by Eddie Machado.
-Bones was built to make the life of the developer easier using HTML5 and a strong semantic foundation.
-It includes a responsive CSS grid and SASS stylesheets.
+Bones was built to make the life of the developer easier using the HTML 5 Boilerplate.

-Steeple turns Bones into the perfect Starter theme for a church website.
-It adds a custom front-page with a full-width slider, custom content types, and ready integration with events calendars and social network profiles to give a major head-start to church theme designers.
+Steeple adds functionality to Bones that enables more rapid development for church websites.

-Steeple is built for developers.
+Like Bones, Steeple is built for developers.
 It provides a fully-funcitonal starting point, but it's meant to be modified and customized.
 Use it to build the perfect theme for your church website.

 <h2>License Info</h2>